After-Shock/Cloudbox-wiki/Pushover.md

    - Click "Create Application".

-## Cloudbox Backup (coming soon)
+## Cloudbox Backup

-To have Pushover send you alerts every time Cloudbox backup task starts and finishes, follow to steps below.
+To have Pushover send you alerts every time a Cloudbox backup task starts and finishes, follow to steps below.

 1. Edit the settings.yml file.